DODO-unique/Pyferno/universal/low-level/hashtables.md

+But this somewhere in the dictionaries or the sets to be sure.
+Or both, don't mind

 This hashing is not cryptography hashing, remember that.

 The key concept is to take a hashable object (an object that supports __hash__() method- so mutables are shown the middle finger) and convert it into a number (let's call it Shivali [dad suggested that name])